-2.3.4 Credit Committee
+2.3.3 Credit Committee

-The Credit Committee consists of the CEO, the CCO and a Senior Credit Adviser.
+The Credit Committee consists of the CEO, the head of Corporate Banking operations, the head of the Credit department and the vice head of the Credit department.

 Credit applications that exceed the lending authorities of the Credit Department (personal and corporate customers) must be submitted to the Credit Committee for approval along with a credit recommendation.